 Cancellations / No Shows

 Cancellations must be made in writing prior to July 31 to receive a partial refund; $25 of the entry fee will be retained for administrative costs.
-Cancellations received July 31 of each year or later, as well as “no shows” will result in no refund.
+Cancellations received July 31 or later, as well as “no-shows” will result in no refund.

 The parade route is about one mile long .
 The Grand Parade begins at Littleton Boulevard and Gallup Street, heads west on the north side of Littleton Boulevard, and continues through downtown Littleton on Main Street.
 The judging stand is at the west end of Main Street.
 Entries will turn south in front of the judging stand onto Rapp Street, ending at Arapahoe Community College for dismantling.